-The Medical University of South Carolina's weight loss surgery program performs three weight loss operations for the treatment of obesity.
+The Medical University of South Carolina's weight loss surgery program performs two weight loss operations for the treatment of obesity.
 We also perform revisions of previous procedures for complications or in some cases failure to lose weight or weight regain.
-The program currently offers the roux en y Gastric Bypass, the Sleeve Gastrectomy and the Laparoscopic Adjustable Gastric Band.
+The program currently offers the roux en y Gastric Bypass and the Sleeve Gastrectomy.
 Below is an brief overview of each of these procedures.
 If you have questions we encourage you to contact us directly.

 Roux en Y Gastric Bypass